Cray-HPE/docs-csm/operations/network/management_network/aruba/web-ui.md

-# Web User Interface (WebUI)
+# Web User Interface (Web UI)

 A web-based management user interface provides a visual representation of a subset of the current switch configuration and states.
 The Web-UI allows for easy access from modern browsers to modify some aspects of the configuration.
-The Web-UI also provides extensive access to the Network Analytics Engine.
+The Web UI also provides extensive access to the Network Analytics Engine.
 Many aspects of the hardware can be monitored in a dashboard view and customized.

-## Configuration Commands
+## Configuration commands

-Enable the WebUI on a VRF:
+Enable the Web UI on a VRF:

 ```text
 switch(config)# https-server vrf <mgmt|default|VRF>